Hackatoan/infinisweeper/README.md

 - **Score-Based Gameplay:** Rack up points by revealing safe cells.
 Every click counts!
 - **Basic Mechanics:** Use arrow keys or WASD to move, click to reveal a cell, and right-click to mark a suspected mine.
 - **Quick Navigation:** Jump to the board's center with the "C" key or revisit your last click with "L".
+- **Quick click:** click on blank/zero cells to complete the area surrounding it. usefull for starting conditions.

 ## Upcoming Features

 - **Leaderboard System:** Compete against other players and see who can conquer the infinite minefield.
-- **Quick Clear:** Simplify safe areas by automatically revealing cells once enough flags are placed around them.
 - **Peformance:** vastly improve loading times and overall performance.

 ## How to Play